 Elena Shih is an Assistant Professor of American Studies and Ethnic Studies at Brown University.
-Her current book project, The Price of Freedom: Moral and Political Economies of Global Human Trafficking Rescue, is based off 40 months of ethnographic participant observation of the transnational movement to combat human trafficking.
-She is also a Faculty Fellow leading the Human Trafficking Research Cluster through the Center for the Study of Slavery and Justice.
+Her current book project, Manufacturing Freedom: Trafficking Rescue, Rehabilitation, and the Slave Free Good, is based off 40 months of ethnographic participant observation of the transnational movement to combat human trafficking in China, Thailand, and the US.
+She is also a Faculty Fellow leading the Human Trafficking Research Cluster through Brown's Center for the Study of Slavery and Justice.
 She tweets at: @uhlenna.

 Cecily Jones holds a PhD in Sociology from Goldsmiths College, University of London.
 She currently holds an Associate Fellowship at the University of Warwick, where she formerly served as Associate Professor in the Dept of Sociology, and as Director of the Centre for Caribbean Studies.
 She has more recently held a Senior Lectureship at the Institute for Gender and Development Studies at the University of the West Indies, Mona Campus, Jamaica.
 Her main research interests address colonial slavery in the Caribbean, and its intersections with race, gender, sexuality and enslaved childhood.